 At Bradford Jacobs, our Employer of Records (EOR) platforms provide reliable solutions for companies wishing to establish their presence in the Italian economy.
 From the first steps of setting up operations to ensuring compliance with the local payroll laws and regulations, we offer dedicated Italy Payroll solutions that can be personalized to your requirements.

 We aim to make business expansion easy.
 At Bradford Jacobs, we navigate the administration of the Italy payroll system for you, and we also make the returns and associated payments for income tax and social security contributions directly from our payroll system to the local tax authorities.
-We do the work, so you do not have to.

 Businesses in Italy have access to a variety of payroll options, depending on their needs: